 The end of World War I brought about our modern recognition of the causes of mental illness.
 Only then did the medical field begin to identify and classify symptoms and treatments.

 Mental illness is still not completely free from the ignorance of stigma and prejudice, so it’s remarkable that we have this day.
-However, the very presence of this day on our calendars is reason to hope we’ll reach a level of understanding that embraces everyone who suffers.
+However, the very presence of this day on our calendars is reason to hope we will reach a level of understanding that embraces everyone who suffers.

 We’ve traveled very far along this road, and today we pledge to keep that journey strong and focused.
 This frontier will be conquered.